 Dr Liping Pang is a Science Leader at ESR.
 Her field of expertise is on the experimental investigations and modelling of contaminant transport in subsurface media, in particular on subsurface microbial transport.

-Liping has successfully led two Marsden projects on virus research related to groundwater.
-In recent years she has pioneered multidisciplinary research in developing cost-effective surrogates using biomolecule-modified particles for mimicking pathogen transport and removal in porous media.
+In recent years Liping has pioneered multidisciplinary research in developing cost-effective surrogates using biomolecule-modified particles for mimicking pathogen transport and removal in porous media.
 So far, surrogates for Cryptosporidium parvum, rotavirus and adenovirus have been developed and validated in alluvial and coastal sand aquifer media.
 The Cryptosporidium surrogates have been also satisfactorily validated by researchers overseas in granular limestone aquifer media.

 “Our approach has opened up an exciting new direction for assessing pathogen attenuation and transport in porous media," she says.